Vivian Yam: Application

-Awards and honors
+Awards and honours

 Her awards include the HKU Outstanding Researcher Award (1999–2000), Croucher Foundation Senior Research Fellow (2000–01), Ten Outstanding Young Persons of Hong Kong in 2002, Outstanding Women Professionals and Entrepreneurs Awards (2005), State Natural Science Award (Second Class, 2005), the Royal Society of Chemistry Centenary Lectureship & Medal (2005/06), and the Japanese Photochemistry Association Lectureship Award for Asian and Oceanian Photochemist Eikohsha Award, (2006), HKU Distinguished Research Achievement Award (2006/07), Hong Kong Outstanding Women Professionals and Entrepreneurs Award (2008), Ho Leung Ho Lee Prize for Scientific and Technological Progress (2011), the L'OREAL-UNESCO for Women in Science Award (2011), the 13th World Outstanding Chinese Award (2013). and the Royal Society of Chemistry's Ludwig Mond Award (2015).
-Asteroid 83363 Yamwingwah, discovered by Bill Yeung in 2001, was named in her honor.
+Asteroid 83363 Yamwingwah, discovered by Bill Yeung in 2001, was named in her honour.
 The official was published by the Minor Planet Center on 17 May 2011 (M.P.C.
 75104).
 In 2016, she became a laureate of the Asian Scientist 100 by the Asian Scientist.